ShizukaDonaghue/happy-beans/TESTING.md

   <img src="docs/images/validation/update-recipe-page-3.png">
   <img src="docs/images/validation/update-recipe-page-4.png">

+</details>

 The errors identified were all related to Summernote widget that is used in the recipe form.
-Since the errors resulted from Summernote codes, these were left untouched.
+Since the errors resulted from Summernote codes, these were not addressed.
 However, these errors do not affect the functionality of the application.

-</details>

 <details>
-  <summary>Recipe Details Page - Errors identified for Bootstrap CSS Property</summary>
+  <summary>Recipe Details Page - Errors identified for Summernote fields</summary>

   <img src="docs/images/validation/recipe-details-page-1.png">
   <img src="docs/images/validation/recipe-details-page-2.png">

-The errors identified were all related to Bootstrap CSS property.
-Since the errors resulted from Bootstrap codes, these were left untouched.

 </details>

+The errors identified were all related to CSS property used in Summernote list items for unordered list.
+Since the errors resulted from Summernote codes, these were not addressed.

 <details>
   <summary>403 Error Page - No issues or errors</summary>